 I’m a historian of early Muslim societies.
 In 2013–16 I was a Marie Skłodowska-Curie Fellow at the Spanish National Research Council (CSIC), working as part of an international collaborative project called Power and Institutions in Medieval Islam and Christendom (PIMIC).
 Over the course of this project I spent time as a visiting researcher at Panthéon-Sorbonne, Paris; the School of Oriental and African Studies, London; Tel Aviv University; and the Netherlands Institute in Turkey, Istanbul.
 In 2017–19 I’ve been teaching undergraduate tutorials in Medieval and Middle Eastern History at St Andrews.

-I am a Ph.D. student in music theory at the Eastman School of Music, having earned the M.A. in music theory from Eastman (2018) and the B.M. in music theory and the B.S. in biological sciences from the University of Connecticut (2014).
-A recipient of Eastman’s 2017–18 TA Prize for Excellence in Teaching, I have taught throughout the Eastman curriculum, currently serving as coordinator for Sophomore Aural Musicianship.
-I co-authored a 2016 article exploring seventh-chord voice-leading transformations, published in Music Theory Online.
-My dissertation focuses on issues of genre, form, and narrative in early modernist works by Mahler, R. Strauss, Schoenberg, and Zemlinsky.
-I have presented papers on a range of topics including pitch structure in Henri Dutilleux’s Ainsi la Nuit (Music Theory Society of New York State, Ninth European Music Analysis Conference, 2017), theoretical approaches to sonata form in Mahler’s late symphonies (Society for Music Theory, 2018), T. W. Adorno’s analytical aesthetics (Music Theory Midwest, 2019), and graduate instructor peer observation (Pedagogy into Practice, 2019).
-I have been editorial assistant with Music Theory Online since 2016 and am a current co-editor of the (newly) online, open-access journal Intégral.
+Sam Reenan is a Lecturer in music at Hamilton College and a Ph.D. candidate in music theory at the Eastman School of Music.
+He holds the M.A. in music theory from Eastman (2018) and the B.M. in music theory and the B.S. in biological sciences from the University of Connecticut (2014).
+A recipient of Eastman’s 2017–18 TA Prize for Excellence in Teaching, he has taught throughout the Eastman curriculum, most recently serving as supervisor for Sophomore Aural Musicianship.
+Sam is co-author of a 2016 article exploring seventh-chord voice-leading transformations, published in Music Theory Online.
+His dissertation focuses on issues of genre, large-scale form, and narrative in early modernist Germanic works described as “maximalist.”
+He has presented spoken papers on a range of topics including pitch structure in Henri Dutilleux’s Ainsi la Nuit (Music Theory Society of New York State, Ninth European Music Analysis Conference, 2017), theoretical approaches to sonata form in Mahler’s late symphonies (Society for Music Theory, 2018, 2020), T. W. Adorno’s analytical aesthetics (Music Theory Midwest, 2019), graduate instructor peer observation (Pedagogy into Practice, 2019), and commercial jingles (Society for American Music, 2020).
+Sam has been editorial assistant with Music Theory Online since 2016 and is a past co-editor of Intégral, where he led the journal’s transition to an online, open-access format.
+Outside of music theory, he enjoys sampling local coffee roasters, running, biking, rock climbing, hiking in the Adirondacks, and attending operas at the Met.